 “Please.
 Please don’t send me back There.
 Please don’t send me back.”

 Phillip delivers him to the shipyard, and the look on his face is truly tortured.
-But I don’t think it’s the torture of what he’s done to this person, but the injustice of it – that he stays exiled while someone else is forcibly repatriated.
-He comes home and curls up on the couch with Elizabeth and talks about the icicles in Moscow as they left for the last time.
+I don’t think it’s the torture of what he’s done to this person though, but the injustice of the situation and their roles — that he stays exiled while someone else is forcibly repatriated.
+He comes home and curls up on the couch with Elizabeth and talks about the icicles in Moscow when they left for the last time.
 Theirs is the sentimentality of thousands of immigrants, and yet.
 The fears, nightmares, hells of some 250,000 Soviet-Jewish immigrants of that era just beamed into my living room, at the hands of this pair.
 As a statement on exile, on principles and loyalty, on the futility of the entire Cold War exercise, this is seriously effed up.